-Today, Ms. Baltodano builds upon a rich history of litigation and social justice advocacy at The Baltodano Firm, A Professional Corporation, which strategically and cost-effectively resolves employment disputes on behalf of employees in state and federal courts.
-At the direction of Ms. Baltodano, The Baltodano Firm is committed to positively impacting the lives of its clients, and the community more broadly, through litigation, advocacy, and education.
+Today, Ms. Baltodano builds upon a rich history of litigation and social justice advocacy at The Baltodano Firm, A Professional Corporation.
+She remains committed to positively impacting the lives of employees, and the community more broadly, through legal advice and counsel, advocacy, and education.
 See below for details regarding Ms. Baltodano’s Board Memberships, Community Engagement, Awards, Publications, and Public Speaking and Teaching Engagements.

-Consistent with her passion for education, Ms. Baltodano has facilitated field trips and conducted related civic lessons for local third, fourth, and fifth graders, including visits to City Hall and the City Council chambers to learn about the public comment process, SLO County Government Building to practice speaking in the Board Room, SLO County Superior Court to take part in a mock trial, and SLO County Library.
-The field trips have included opportunities for students to meet a City Mayor, County Supervisor, Superior Court Judge, courtroom interpreter, bailiff, and judicial clerk.
+Consistent with her passion for education, Ms. Baltodano has facilitated field trips and conducted related civic lessons for local elementary school children, including visits to City Hall and the City Council chambers, the SLO County Government Building, and SLO County Superior Court.
 She is also a frequent speaker in elementary, high school, and university classrooms, as detailed under the Speaking & Teaching Engagements section below.

 In November 2017, Ms. Baltodano’s law partner husband was appointed by the Governor of the State of California to become a Superior Court Judge.
 Although he was appointed after nearly a year of intense state-wide vetting, the timing of his appointment also required him to run for election in June 2018.
-Ms. Baltodano served as Campaign Manager for the campaign to Elect Judge Baltodano 2018, ensuring a landslide 65-35 victory for her husband who now serves as the only local Superior Court Judge to be both appointed and elected.
+Ms. Baltodano served as Campaign Manager for the campaign to Elect Judge Baltodano 2018, ensuring a landslide 65-35 victory for her husband who now serves as the only local Superior Court Judge to be both appointed and campaign-elected.
 Ms. Baltodano has since served as an advisor to other local and statewide judicial and political campaigns, including State Assembly, City Council, and School Board.
 Judge Baltodano was elevated to the Second District California Court of Appeal, Division 6, in August 2022.

 In 2021, Ms. Baltodano joined the board of directors of the Central Coast Cal Alumni Association.
-She has previously served as a board member for the organization formally known as the San Fernando Valley Girl Scout Council, Casa Cardenas, a San Gabriel Valley-based organization that provides mental health services to Latinos, San Luis Obispo MOMS Club (Moms Offering Moms Support), and UMCC preschool in San Luis Obispo.
-In 2015-2017, Ms. Baltodano served as co-chair of a successful annual fundraising campaign for a local PTA.
+She has previously served as a board member for the organization formally known as the San Fernando Valley Girl Scout Council, Casa Cardenas (a San Gabriel Valley-based organization that provides mental health services to Latinos), San Luis Obispo MOMS Club (Moms Offering Moms Support), and UMCC preschool in San Luis Obispo.
+In 2015-2017, Ms. Baltodano served as co-chair of a successful fundraising campaign for a local PTA.
 Ms. Baltodano attributes her passion for community service to her service-oriented parents and over ten years as a youth member of Girl Scouts USA.

-A generous supporter of several local non-profit organizations, Ms. Baltodano is proud to contribute toward the work of those who make our community a safer, happier, healthier, and more compassionate place for all.
+A generous supporter of several local non-profit organizations and schools, Ms. Baltodano is proud to contribute toward the work of those who make our community a safer, happier, healthier, and more compassionate place for all.